liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/busqueda/busqueda.md

 When the full-checkup option is received by the script, it assumes that the first argument will be `full-checkup.sh`.

-Since the script assumes that `full-checkup.sh` is going to be executed in the same directory as `system-checkup.py` instead of specifiying the full path to the script.
-This means that we can exploit this functionaility for root by passing a malicious `full-checkup.sh` script instead.
+Since the script assumes that `full-checkup.sh` is going to be executed in the same directory as `system-checkup.py` and does not specify the full path to the script, this means that we can exploit this functionaility to escalate our privileges to root by passing a malicious `full-checkup.sh` script instead.

 ## Root Shell
-To exploit I this I performed the following.
+To exploit this I performed the following.
 ```bash
 cd /home/svc
 mkdir .m0